Love in the Clouds

 Love in the Clouds (入青云 (Rù Qīngyún)) is a 2025 Chinese television series based on the web novel of the same name by Bai Lu Cheng Shuang.
 It stars Hou Minghao and Lu Yuxiao in leading roles.
 The series premiered on Youku on October 8, 2025.
 It is also available for streaming on Netflix, Viki and Viu in selected regions.

+The series has a 7.0 rating on Douban from over 73,000 users and the popularity exceeded 10,000 heat index on Youku by the end of the broadcast.

 Synopsis

 Since childhood, Ming Yi had to disguise herself as a man and enter Qingyun tournament as crown prince Ming Xian, bringing victory to Yaoguang Mountain for consecutive seven years.
 However, she was defeated by Ji Bozai, a warrior of Jixing Abyss who has a criminal history.
 Ming Yi was poisoned by Heavenly Grief causing her spiritual vein to break during the tournament.
 Believing Ji Bozai had poisoned her, she approaches him in disguise of a fairy attendant from Moonlit Blossoms to get the antidote.